Chia-Network/chips/chip006.md

 ECDSA signatures are disabled.
 This includes `OP_CHECKSIG`, `OP_CHECKSIGVERIFY`, `OP_CHECKMULTISIG`, and `OP_CHECKMULTISIGVERIFY`.

 Signatures in witnesses/witness infos are aggregate across the transaction into a single signature.
-A new opcode to support this is introduced: `OP_AGGREGATEBLS`.
+A new opcode to support this is introduced: `OP_BLSAGGREGATE`.
+This opcode adds pubkeys and messages to an aggregate signature verification staging area.
+This area enforces that messages cannot repeat.

-When executing scripts, `OP_AGGREGATEBLS` pops two arguments from the stack.
-These MUST be the BLS pubkey and BLS signature, as in `OP_CHECKSIG`. `OP_AGGREGATEBLS` can never cause script execution to fail.
-The BLS pairing of the signed message (the SHA256 hash of the witness info mapped onto an element of g_1) and the pubkey is computed immediately and cached.
-The signature is cached separately.
-Each time `OP_AGGREGATEBLS` is called by a script, it adds its arguments to their respective caches, and computes the new aggregate signature and aggregate pairing of messages and pubkeys.
+When executing scripts, `OP_BLSAGGREGATE` pops one argument from the stack.
+These MUST be the BLS pubkey. `OP_BLSAGGREGATE` causes script execution to fail if the pubkey is malformed.
+The B12-381 pairing of the signed message (the SHA256 hash of the witness info mapped onto an element of g_1) and the pubkey is computed immediately and cached in the transaction aggregator.

+The computational cost of `OP_BLSAGGREGATE` is one pairing for the first pubkey, plus one pairing and one g_t multiplication for each additional pubkey.

+`OP_BLSAGGREGATEFROMSTACK` works similarly.
+It takes two arguments: a message hash mapped to an eliptic curve point and a pubkey.

-After all scripts have been executed, the cached aggregate signature is paired with the generator point of g_2, and the result is compared to the cached aggregate message/pubkey pairing.
+The aggregator keeps a set of messages, to ensure uniqueness.
+After all scripts have been executed, the aggregate signature is paired with the generator point of g_2, and the result is compared to the cached aggregate message/pubkey pairing.
 If they are not equal, transaction validation fails.

-The computational cost of `OP_AGGREGATEBLS` is two pairings for the first signature, plus one pairing, one g_t multiplication, and one g_1 multiplication for each signature beyond the first.
-As such it should be linear with the number of inputs.